-This article is part of the Commissary Module documentation.
-Click here for more information on the Commissary Module
+This article is part of the Classic Commissary Module documentation.
+Click here for more information on the Classic Commissary Module.

 A Commissary Order form can be created to include the possible items needed for each Location.
-Ten days before the set delivery day, an order form gets created automatically so that only item quantities should be populated based on individual restaurant's needs.
+A set number of days before the delivery day, an order form gets created automatically so that only item quantities should be populated based on individual restaurant's needs.
 This form also provides a Daily Forecasted amount based on average past order quantities, average past Sales, and the forecasted total Sales to provide a more accurate reference when purchasing additional items.

 While order forms are automatically created, Commissary Orders can also be manually created via the 'Item' menu or the Import Tool.